MacsDickinson/blog/Snow/_posts/2013-11-16-EventStore-with-examples-in-nancy.md

 		}
 	}

-When reading we take events from the top of the stack, most recent first.
-In this example I am requesting all events (-1 to int.MaxValue) from the "Blames" stream and then parsing them to the Blame object.
+In the next example I am requesting all events (-1 to int.MaxValue) from the top of the "Blames" stream.
+I'm doing this to get the latest events first.
+I'm then parsing each Json event to my local Blame object.

     Get["/GetBlames"] = __ =>
         {